Kulsgam/getInput-C-library/README.md

                        // char str[5]; // WRONG

+                   // Likewise if you specify the number of characters to read in a string, you have to have an array without the number of elements exceeding the character limit

 You can also specify how many characters should be read for other datatypes than strings too!

 # Problems